ChristopherAndrewTopalian/CATopalian_JavaScript_True_AI_Robotics/src/md/motion/game_loop_vs_true_ai_loop.md

 # game loop vs true ai loop

-when we build programs, we often want things to repeat over and over again. but **not all loops are the same** — it depends on whether we’re building for **humans (games/visuals)** or for **machines (robots/ai)**.
+When we build programs, we often want things to repeat over and over again. but **not all loops are the same** — it depends on whether we’re building for **humans (games/visuals)** or for **machines (robots/ai)**.

 ---